trinodb/trino/presto-docs/src/main/sphinx/develop/group-provider.rst

 objects representing the user, and can then be used by :doc:`system-access-control`.

-The implementation of ``GroupProvider`` and it's corresponding ``GroupProviderFactory`` must be wrapped as a Presto plugin and installed on the cluster.
+The implementation of ``GroupProvider`` and it's corresponding ``GroupProviderFactory`` must be wrapped as a Trino plugin and installed on the cluster.

 Configuration
 -------------